Community (TV series): First season

 The first season of Community premiered on September 17, 2009, in the 9:30 pm ET Thursday time slot, and ended on May 20, 2010.
 After three episodes, the show was moved to 8:00 pm ET.

 NBC initially ordered 13 episodes, but in October 2009, it was announced that the show had been picked up for a full 22-episode season.
 In January 2010, NBC ordered an additional three episodes for the first season, extending it to 25.
 The first season was released in region 1 on September 21, 2010, in a four-disc set.
 The set includes all 25 episodes plus bonus features, including commentary on every episode by cast and crew members; extended versions of the "Pilot" and "Communication Studies" episodes; outtakes; "Season One Cast Evaluations" featurette; "Season One Highlight Reel" featurette; "Creative Compromises" featurette; "Advanced Criminal Law" alternative scenes; and three mini episodes.

 Second season

 On March 5, 2010, NBC renewed Community for a 22-episode second season.
-It would premiere on September 23, 2010, and would conclude on May 12, 2011.
+It premiered on September 23, 2010, and concluded on May 12, 2011.
 NBC ordered 2 additional episodes for the second season on November 3, 2010, bringing it to a total of 24 episodes.
 The second season was released in region 1 on September 6, 2011.
 It features commentary on every episode by cast and crew members; outtakes; animatics for "Abed's Uncontrollable Christmas" and making-of featurettes covering that episode as well as "A Fistful of Paintballs" and "For a Few Paintballs More".